Mackachoo/Sequel-Weather/README.md

 ## 🔮 Description

 This is a simple weather app that shows the weather in London, including a detailed graph for temperature over the day and the next 7 days.
 You can also search for different locations to get the weather all over the world, this was done using GCP Geocoding API.
 The second page called workable allows a user to pick weather limits, such as a maximum wind speed, and it will tell you what time of the day would fall within these limits.
-This would be useful for weather dependant any weather dependent activities.
+This would be useful for any weather dependent activities.

 [Showcase Video](readme/Showcase.mov "~1min .mov")